 Freelancing is the future…and we’re more powerful together.

 Working for myself has given me a degree of freedom, satisfaction, and wealth that I never had when I was working for someone else…and I’m not alone.
-75% of freelancers who left a job to go out on their own make the same or more than they did before*.
+62% of freelancers make the same or more than they would working for a traditional employer.

 Is it always easy?
 No.